 - 1-year warranty included.

-- The cord length is shorter than I would have liked.
+The cord length is shorter than you might like.

 H2O Steam Mop: Review